You enter a room with a bunch of people. The room is a puzzle that you solve by resolving the smaller puzzles that are contained within it.

 Exit Games UK has the best listing of games in the United Kingdom.

-And… If you’re looking in the United States, I don’t mean to brag, but our list is far better than anyone else’s.
+And… if you’re looking in the United States, I don’t mean to brag, but our directory is far better than anyone else’s.

 How hard are these games?

-Approximately.
-There are some easy rooms that have closer to a 50% escape rate, and some that dip as low as 3 to 5%.
+It varies from company to company.
+There are some escape rooms that are designed to get everyone through, and some that dip as low as 3 to 5%.
 Both extremes are pretty rare.

 How often do you win?